Meet the Staff

 Miriam is an active volunteer in her local community, where she serves on the Board of Directors at both Mayyim Hayyim and Epstein Hillel School.
 An avid reader and fan of any and all Hallmark movies, Miriam lives in Lynnfield, Massachusetts with her spouse, Phil, and two children, Talia and Shalev.

+Matt is an educator with 14 years of experience working in primary and higher educational spaces, including a visual arts Modern Israel & Jewish Peoplehood class to Temple Sinai 6th graders in Brookline, Massachusetts.
+He holds a BA in Political Science from the University of Massachusetts-Amherst.
 He has been organizing the Boston Onward Israel professional internship program since 2012, which gives students the opportunity to gain career experience at an Israeli company or non-profit in the field of their choice.
 Interns are hosted in all of Israel's three major cities: Tel Aviv, Jerusalem, and Haifa.
 He also coordinates the Haifa Alternative Spring Break Mission where students from Boston-area college campuses volunteer at meaningful sites in Israel's largest port city.

-Hannah Taylor, Director of Jewish Life
+Hannah Taylor, Director of Jewish Life at Boston College and Curry College

 Hannah (she/her) is a Jewish Educator and problem solver looking to develop leaders and create meaningful, accessible, and relevant experiences for members of the Jewish community.
 A Boston-area native, Hannah studied at Brandeis University, where she majored in Judaic Studies and Education Studies.
 Following her undergraduate degree, Hannah moved to South Africa to work as the youth and music fellow at Temple Israel of Cape Town, and with Netzer, their youth movement.
 Hannah graduated in 2023 with a dual masters degree from Hebrew Union College in Jewish Nonprofit Management, and from the University of Southern California with a masters in public administration.
 Hannah is also a fellow with the Nachshon Project.
 Hannah is excited to help students create Jewish programming on campus, celebrate Shabbat, and holidays throughout the year.
 Hannah enjoys playing guitar, singing, playing chess, and taking walks around her neighborhood.